Breast Reduction Glendora & Los Angeles

 The Anchor lift does a great job reducing and lifting the breast, however, it leaves a noticeable scar in the ‘social area’ of the breast which limits the use of low neckline dresses, lingerie and certain bathing suits.
-Dr. Sattler’s operation along with other procedures that have been developed in the US and abroad limit scarring to around the nipple-areola complex, or for larger breasts a short vertical scar or triangular scar going down from the areola.
+Plastic surgeon Dr. Sattler’s operation along with other procedures that have been developed in the US and abroad limit scarring to around the nipple-areola complex, or for larger breasts a short vertical scar or triangular scar going down from the areola.
 Slowly surgeons are beginning to use this later technique, called the vertical technique, with satisfactory results.
 However, Dr. Sattler has not published his unique technique, as yet, and only a very few exceptional physicians have even seen or used it in their practice.

-Breast reduction makes the breasts smaller and lighter.
+Breast reduction surgery makes the breasts smaller and lighter.
 The surgery can thereby alleviate many undesirable symptoms that occur with very large breasts.
 Dr. Sattler has performed numerous breast reductions at his practice.
 For examples of previous operations, please view our before and after photos.
 These images may contain nudity not suitable for viewers under 18 years old

-Who Can Undergo Breast Reduction?
+Who Can Undergo Breast Reduction Surgery?

 The general indication for breast reduction is a condition called macromastia, a condition of very large, heavy breasts.
 Women who experience this often report symptoms such as: